-The Trust Deed is dated 1 August 2016.
+The Trust Deed is dated 25 July 2019 (as amended and restated) and includes the Conditions of Establishment for each of the Funds.
 Certain key terms of the Trust Deed are summarised below.
 The information provided is intended to be a general summary only.
-If more detailed information is required, Members and potential Members can find a copy of the Trust Deed by visiting www.disclose-register.companiesoffice.govt.nz or by phoning us on 0800 662 346.
+If more detailed information is required, investors and potential investors can find a copy of the Trust Deed on the scheme register by visiting www.disclose-register.companiesoffice.govt.nz or by phoning us on 0800 662 345.